Bynder/bynder-java-sdk/README.md

 ```
 Within each sample file, OAuth credentials are read in from `app.properties`.
 This will prompt the browser to open to retrieve an access code and then redirected to the redirect URI.
-Access code is then provided from terminal prompt to retrieve an access token for API calls afterwards.
+Access code is then provided to terminal prompt to retrieve an access token for API calls afterward.

 #### Maven